To The Beach

 My mother slanted her eyes at me and said nothing for one long, breathless moment.
 Then:

-Now! she cried and we took off, Jimmy and I, with long, quick strides and shorter, even quicker ones,
+Now! she shouted and we took off running, Jimmy and I, he with long, quick strides and me with shorter,

 Keep in sight!

 Deliciously cool it bloomed against our feet, licking, lapping, tickling – the water, slippery